pcm720/nhddl/README.md

 ## Configuration files

-NHDDL uses YAML-like files to load and store its configuration options.
+NHDDL uses YAML-_like_ files to load and store its configuration options.

 ### Launcher configuration file